Enckripted/productivity-tracker/README.md

 Name is a WIP (so is the rest of this project honestly)

 Allows you to keep track of time spent on different tasks and set goals to hit certain time amounts on different tasks.

-All you need is an account.
+Still need to implement:

+- Proper error handling
+- Todo list integration
+- More controls for goal setting (ex. ability to set goals under a threshold, only idle for 1 hr a day)

 ## Recommended IDE Setup